thedavecarroll/BluebirdPS/docs/Tweets/Set-Retweet.md

 ### -Retweet

-Instructs the command to retweet the specified tweet.
+Instructs the command to retweet the specified Tweet.

 ```yaml
 Type: SwitchParameter